 The KPIs on CEO dashboard include company’s monthly revenue, net income, revenue growth, departments’ performance, quarterly goals, ROI of large business deals and comparison with competitors.

 CEO dashboard is very similar to company dashboard as both include KPIs that reflect on the company’s well-being.
 Company dashboards can be used at management meetings for a quick overview of business performance.

 Project team dashboard reflects on the performance of the people working on the same project and gives a quick overview of how the project is doing.
 It’s a great asset to keep everyone aware of the latest achievements and project goals.
 Project managers can use their dashboard to notice shortcomings on reaching the goals and keep their eye on the project budget.

-The KPIs on a project management KPI dashboard include planned budget, time spent on specific tasks, ROI of projects and tasks, team members’ performance, activities completed and time left until the end of project.
+The KPIs on a project dashboard include planned budget, time spent on specific tasks, ROI of projects and tasks, team members’ performance, activities completed and time left until the end of project.

 See the complete list of 16 essential project KPIs that every team should monitor.

 Sales tracking dashboard gives a complete visual overview of the company’s sales performance, including the number of new leads and the value of deals.
 Sales managers can instantly see which salespeople perform the best and how much income is to be expected from the new deals.

 Moreover, sales dashboard helps to notice when sales start slowing down and allows to act in time by creating a marketing campaign or motivating salespeople.

 The KPIs on sales dashboard include the number of new customers and leads, churn rate, value of new deals, revenue goals, comparison to previous periods and salespeople’s performance.